thriveweb/deking-new/content/services/single-service2.md

   training, watching the footy, or bird-watching are all great activities that you can do from a patio.
 Along with entertaining your family and friends.
 welcomeImage: /images/uploads/gable-clearspan-04.jpg
-welcomeButton:
-  label: Contact us
-  link: Contact
-bannerTitle: Easter Special Free Egg Chair
-bannerDescription: Purchase a Deck and/or Patio Roof this Easter and receive a Free Egg Chair.
-bannerImage: /images/uploads/banner-background.jpg
 accordion:
   - description: >-
       A timber pergola is the perfect compliment to any Queensland house.
 With our endless sunny days and warm weather, a timber pergola allows you to take full advantage of your outdoor space and increase your entertaining options.
 At DeKing Decks, we specialise in timber pergolas, with a range of designs and styles to choose from.
 We’ve been building stunning patios in Brisbane, the Gold Coast, and the Sunshine Coast for the past 15 years.
-DeKing Decks – the trusted timber patio business after working for years in the housing sector, David decided to start his own business that specialised in timber patios for Brisbane, Gold Coast and the Sunshine Coast.
-DeKing Decks has grown into a trusted and respected local business with a knack for customer satisfaction.
 How much does a timber patio cost?
-You can build a beautiful timber patio for your house at a very reasonable price.
-The exact cost of a timber patio will vary depending on your needs and specifications.
-You can use the DeKing Decks decking calculator to get a quote for your timber patio.
+You can build a beautiful timber pergola for your house at a very reasonable price.
+The exact cost of a timber pergola will vary depending on your needs and specifications.
+      You can use the DeKing Decks decking calculator to get a quote for your timber pergola.
 Or contact us if you’d like to talk to someone about your options.
-Decking Material while the type of decking material depends on the specific patio design, our most popular options are Merbau and Kwila.
-For those looking to save money, treated pine or cypress pine can create beautiful patios as well.
+Materials: while the type of materials depends on the specific pergola design, our most popular options are Merbau and Kwila.
+For those looking to save money, treated pine or cypress pine can create beautiful structures as well.
 Other materials can also be used to create the foundation of your patio design, and our selection of patio roofing materials will ensure a smooth and comfortable transition from your current home to the patio.
-Timber patio builders Brisbane.
-Timber size after selecting the main construction materials, our customers enjoy an array of size options.
-From 90mm wide boards to extra-wide 140mm decking, we offer the perfect product to meet your needs.
-All of our decking options are low maintenance and built to last for many years.
-Whether you need a deck or patio to be built over an existing structure or want to add a patio as new construction, DeKing Decks is the best choice.
-Our professional staff ensure an excellent experience and works to expedite the construction and design process.
-Give us a call or email and enjoy the great outdoors.
-Decking Quote Calculator DeKing allows potential customers  to see if they can make their dreams come true with their decking calculator.
-The program provides an accurate idea of how much a customer’s dream deck will cost in a matter of seconds.
+There is a wide range of timber sizes to select from including the standard 90mm post to extra-wide 140mm and even as big as 190mm for a very chunky and solid feel.
+All of our pergola options are low maintenance and built to last for many years.
+Whether you need a pergola or patio to be built over an existing deck or want to add a patio as new construction, DeKing Decks is the best choice.
+Our professional staff ensures an excellent experience and works to expedite the construction and design process.
-      The calculator is very easy to use and fun for the user.
-This service serves as an estimate only as variations in material, shape and site location can all have an impact on the final cost.
-10 Step Process DeKing helps customers achieve the perfect patio through a simple 10 step process.
-The first step involves making contact and getting a no obligation price quotation from the staff at DeKing.
-After that, you can communicate with a professional about your needs and ideas.
-Before approval, they discuss your material options with you to make sure that you get the best value possible.
-While preparing to build your patio or deck, DeKing handles all of the architectural plans, insurances, licenses and municipal approvals.
-They guarantee that they will leave you with a safe patio and a clean property.
-They also provides regular updates concerning the progress of your patio throughout the construction process.
-      After the deck is completed, you will be able to perform a final inspection with one of DeKing’s professionals to make sure everything was done properly.
-You will also get a written inspection report twelve months after the completion of construction.
-Any concerns will be addressed at no charge.
     title: Timber Pergola
   - description: >-
       There is a huge range available including the popular flyover, fascia